 Hence, allow me to present the profound characteristics of great teachers that you should get inspired by.
 I am not challenging you to act like one, but I encourage you to be consistent with your best teaching practices and set exceptional changes in the lives of your learners.

 What Kind of Teachers Are Most Needed?
+5 Best Qualities of a Great Teacher

 Here is a parade of amazing descriptions of the teachers that we most need.
 Aside from being a proponent of change, the teachers that we most need are those who play many roles yet never lose sight of their utmost priority – high-quality student learning.